 - Metal (Including gold braces, fashion brackets, personalized color schemes)

-(After your treatment has been completed you'll need to wear retainers.
-Here's an overview of the different types of them.)
+(FYI: After your treatment has been completed, you'll need to wear retainers.
+Here's an overview of the different kinds.)

 A) Invisible braces (Invisalign®)